oroinc/documentation/backend/setup/demo-environment/aws.rst

 Manage the EC2 Instance
 ^^^^^^^^^^^^^^^^^^^^^^^

-With the help of the EC2 management console, you can:
+With the help of the EC2 back-office, you can:

 - Create additional instances based on the Oro application AMIs
 - Connect to the running instances using a Java SSH client directly from your browser